-There are still uncertainties of COVID-19's future impact on the Group's business, results of operations and financial condition, and the extent of the impact will depend on numerous evolving factors including, but not limited to: the magnitude and duration of COVID-19, the development and progress of distribution of COVID-19 vaccines and other medical treatments, the speed of the anticipated recovery, and governmental and business reactions to the pandemic.
-If the situation materially deteriorates, the Group's business, results of operations and financial condition could be materially and adversely affected.
-The Group will continue to monitor and assess the impact of the ongoing development of the epidemic on the financial position and operating results of the Group and respond accordingly.
+In addition, in China, although the Company experienced disruptions from COVID-19 during the year ended December 31, 2022, we do not believe they had a material impact to our business.
+There are still uncertainties of COVID-19's future impact on our business, results of operations and financial condition, and the extent of the impact will depend on numerous evolving factors including, but not limited to: the magnitude and duration of COVID-19, the development and progress of distribution of COVID-19 vaccines and other medical treatments, the speed of the anticipated recovery, and governmental and business reactions to the pandemic.
+If the situation materially deteriorates, the Company's business, results of operations and financial condition could be materially and adversely affected.
+The Company will continue to monitor and assess the impact of the ongoing development of the pandemic on its financial position and operating results and respond accordingly.